UchuServer/Uchu/Uchu.Python/SCRIPTING.md

 def tick(): # called every server tick cycle.
 The server aims for this to be 20 times per second.

-    # Preform operations which should happen regularly here.
+    # Perform operations which should happen regularly here.

     pass